 ... from the new CSA CR to ERCOT, is used to establish the owner/controller’s new CSA CR in the registration system.

-… from ERCOT to the MOU/EC TDSP, is used to validate the CSA relationship information in the MOU/EC TDSP system.
+… from ERCOT to the MOU/EC TDSP, is used to validate the CSA relationship information in the MOU/EC TDSP system, unless otherwise indicated in Retail Market Guide Section 8.1.

 ... from the current CSA CR to ERCOT, is used to remove an existing CSA CR from the registration system.